vippsas/vipps-login-api/vipps-login-api.md

 For more information see [RFC-6749 section 4.1.1-4.1.2](https://tools.ietf.org/html/rfc6749#section-4.1.1)

 ### OAuth 2.0 Token
-The token endpoint is a standard OIDC endpoint used for requesting Access and Id tokens.
+The token endpoint is a standard OIDC endpoint used for requesting Access and ID Tokens.
 The client constructs the the request by adding the parameters described below to the HTTP body by using the "application/x-www-form-urlencoded" format.

 **Request**